Medical Missions & Outreach

 Short Term Medical Missions

-• Countries visited include: Armenia, Dominican Republic, Ecuador, Guatemala, Haiti, Honduras and Jamaica.
+• Countries visited include: Armenia, Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Ghana, and Jamaica.

-• Strong relationships with permanent site ministries in Haiti, Togo, Bolivia and the Universidad San Francisco de Quito in Ecuador.
+• Strong relationships with permanent site ministries in Togo, Ecuador, Ghana, Angola, Liberia, Kenya, and Jamaica.

-• Our department leadership has experience conducting clinics in India, Kenya, Nicaragua, Peru, Russia, and Ukraine and are exploring opportunities to reach these communities.
+• Our department leadership has experience conducting clinics in India, Kenya, Nicaragua, Peru, Russia, and Ukraine and are exploring opportunities to reach additional communities.

 MS-III and MS-IV International Rotations

-• Students may apply for month-long rotations for our MS-III and MS-IV students in Africa, the Caribbean, and Latin American countries with the goal of developing sites in Europe and Asia.
+• Our third and fourth year students may apply for month-long rotations in Africa, the Caribbean, and Latin American countries with the goal of developing sites in Europe and Asia.

-• Sites where Campbell medical students have previously experienced international rotations include: Ecuador- Universidad San Francisco de Quito, Jamaica- Annotto Bay Hospital/St. Mary Parish Health Department, Honduras- Hospital Loma de Luz, Togo- Karolyn Kempton Christian Memorial Hospital/Hospital Baptiste Biblique, Angola- Centro Evangelico De Medicina Do Lubango Hospital, Liberia- ELWA Hospital, Monrovia, Bolivia- Hope Worldwide/Hospital Centro Medico International, and Yukon, Canada- Whitehorse General Hospital
+• Sites where Campbell medical students have previously experienced international rotations include: Ecuador- Universidad San Francisco de Quito, Jamaica- Annotto Bay Hospital/St. Mary Parish Health Department, Honduras- Hospital Loma de Luz, Togo- Karolyn Kempton Christian Memorial Hospital/Hospital Baptiste Biblique (4th year students only), Angola- Centro Evangelico De Medicina Do Lubango Hospital, and Liberia- ELWA Hospital, Monrovia.

 “…I feel as though I gained more from the people I served and worked with than I think I could have have ever given them.
 They changed my heart; they changed my priorities; and they shaped me into a better person, a better student and, hopefully, a better physician.”